 Mac/MacBook won't boot from USB, follow these solutions

-As mentioned above, the reasons why your Mac won't boot from a USB device are diverse.
-Thus, you need to troubleshoot this problem in all possible ways.
+The reasons why your Mac won't boot from a USB device are diverse, such as an unbootable USB installer, connection problems, incompatible macOS, etc. Thus, you need to troubleshoot this problem in all possible ways.
 Here, we've listed them all with detailed steps.

 Creating a bootable USB drive is a complicated and hard job.
 If any step goes wrong, you'll fail to create a bootable USB installer or make an unusable one.
 Eventually, your MacBook Pro won't boot from the USB.